-Certain participants, referred to as covered Post-9/11 GI Bill participants, must be charged no more than in-state tuition and fees.
+Certain participants, referred to as covered Post-9/11 GI Bill participants (covered participants), must be charged no more than in-state tuition and fees at public IHLs.
 Covered participants are members of the Armed Forces on active duty for a period of more than 30 days in the state in which the public institution of higher education attended is located, and such members' spouse and dependent children.
-41 In addition, covered participants attending public IHLs are
+42 In addition, covered participants are those who attend a public IHL in the state in which they live and who are

-- qualifying individuals who were discharged or released from an active duty service period of not fewer than 90 days within three years of the date of enrollment; - individuals using Post-9/11 GI Bill benefits transferred from an individual described above; - Marine Gunnery Sergeant John David Fry Scholarship recipients; and - individuals using Post-9/11 GI Bill benefits transferred from a member of the uniformed services who is serving on active duty.
-42
+- qualifying individuals who were discharged or released from an active duty service period of not fewer than 90 days; - individuals using Post-9/11 GI Bill benefits transferred from an individual described above; - Marine Gunnery Sergeant John David Fry Scholarship recipients; or - individuals using Post-9/11 GI Bill benefits transferred from a member of the uniformed services who is serving on active duty.43 being strictly supplemental.